- THE CINCINNATI KID (1965)

 The only disadvantage of this movie is that the writers didn’t pay enough attention to the bet sizes and other game-related aspects in the poker scenes.
 Nevertheless, since it is not a documentary or a poker course, these imperfections don’t spoil the pleasure of watching the film.

-However, this world has taken the only parent she had – her mom died during labor, and her dad was killed by a loan shark.
+However, this world has taken the only parent she had – her mom died during labour, and her dad was killed by a loan shark.
 At some point, she meets a man for whom she wants to change her life, but first, she will have to face her past.
+A story about a poker queen that overcomes one of the hardest challenges in life is a terrific pick for an evening with gambling movies.

 However, to challenge The Dean, they need to get enough money to pay for the seat.
 It is a cool-to-watch movie set in the world of poker cheaters and martini bars in Las Vegas.